 To cap off your quick jaunt to paradise, you’ll spend your final evening at on of Maui’s best luaus.
 Why the last night instead of the first night?
 Luaus go late and you’ll hopefully be a little better adjusted to the time change from the mainland!

-The other frequent pick for best luau in Maui is the venerable Old Lahaina Luau.
-It’s actually owned by the same company as The Feast at Lele but offers a more traditional luau experience.
+The most frequent pick for best luau in Maui is the venerable Old Lahaina Luau.
+We attended its sister production, The Feast at Lele (pictured above), many years ago and loved it.
+Sadly it was destroyed in the Lahaina fire of 2023 and appears to be gone for good.
+I’ve heard nothing but praise for Old Lahaina Luau and we’ll be checking it out for ourselves later this year.
 The food and entertainment are all Hawaiian, the service is buffet style and you have the choice to sit at family-style tables for 8 or on woven mats on the ground.

 The Old Lahaina Luau is a very popular Maui luau for families thanks to reasonable kids pricing, kid-friendly menu and even some kids’ activities!
 We have family members who have gone in recent years and shared rave reviews with us.
 Click here for more details and current pricing.